Pompano Beach High School

-Pompano Beach High School (formerly Pompano High School, Pompano Beach Senior High School and The Pompano Beach High School Institute of International Studies) is a college-preparatory school located in Pompano Beach, Florida, which instructs grades 9 through 12.
-Founded in 1928, it is the second oldest high school in the Broward School District.
+Pompano Beach High School (formerly Pompano High School, Pompano Beach Senior High School, and The Pompano Beach High School Institute of International Studies) is a college-preparatory school in Pompano Beach, Florida, United States, and instructs grades 9 through 12.

+Founded in 1926, it is the second oldest high school in the Broward County Public Schools district.

-Pompano Beach High received an FCAT school grade of "A" for the 2013–14 academic year.
-The school has maintained an "A" ranking for 11 of the 12 years since the score-based system began during the 2001–02 academic school year.
-Pompano Beach High School has been rated 260th best high school in the country and the 9th best in the State of Florida.
+According to the 2023–2024 edition of U.S. News & World Report, Pompano Beach High School is the 286th best high school in the country, the 25th best in the State of Florida, and the #1 Best Public High School in Broward County.

 Since 1958, the school's sports teams have been named the Golden Tornadoes.
-According to the 2014 edition of U.S. News & World Report, Pompano Beach High School has been ranked the 19th Best High School in the State of Florida.

 Academics and ranking

 Pompano Beach High School is one of the highest achieving schools in Broward County.
 The school has been awarded the Blue Ribbon School of Excellence status, which is considered the highest honor an American school can achieve and is shared by only 3.9% of schools nationwide and is also an Apple Distinguished School for its use of innovative technology and project-based learning to educated students.
 Both of these awards were accomplished under the guidance of principal Dave Gordon, who retired in 2010.

 In 2006, Governor Jeb Bush recognized Pompano Beach High School as one of the top fifty schools in the state of Florida.
 Pompano ranked 13th out of nearly 1,100 high schools in the state and was recognized as the highest ranked fully comprehensive high school in Broward County.
 Pompano Beach High School also ranked 6th in the state for the greatest gains in student achievement for its lowest quartile of students.

-Pompano Beach High School has earned an "A" rating 11 times based on FCAT scores since 2002.
+Pompano Beach High School earned an "A" rating 11 times based on FCAT scores since 2002.

-In 2014, Pompano Beach High School was ranked one of the Best High Schools in the nation by U.S. News & World Report, earning the Gold Medal Status.
-It is listed as the 19th Best High School in the State of Florida and as the 251st Best High School in the United States.
+In 2024, Pompano Beach High School was ranked one of the Best High Schools in the nation by U.S. News & World Report, earning the Gold Medal Status.
+It is listed as the 25th Best High School in the State of Florida and as the 286th Best High School in the United States for 2023-2024.

+For the 2022–2023 academic year, Pompano Beach High School reported a 100% graduation rate.